 Email: You can reach me at anita.forrester@hunter.cuny.edu only - In order for me to respond to your emails as efficiently as possible please adhere to the following instructions: (1) Include the course name and number (GEOL 101) in your subject line.
 (2) Include your entire name as it appears in CUNYfirst in your email (3) Email me from your @myhunter account.
-Do not reply to Bb messages sent to the entire class.
-I answer all emails within 24 hours Monday through Friday.
-Messages sent over the weekend will be answered on Monday morning.
+I try to answer all emails within 24 hours Monday through Friday.
 I do not check my emails on the weekend, so plan accordingly.
 Please be sure to write a complete email, including a salutation and a signature.